 This gene encodes a member of the adenylate kinase family, which is involved in regulating the adenine nucleotide composition within a cell by catalyzing the reversible transfer of phosphate groups among adenine nucleotides.
 This member is related to the UMP/CMP kinase of several species.
 It is located in the cytosol and expressed exclusively in brain.
 Alternatively spliced transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AK5 Gene

 AK5 (Adenylate Kinase 5) is a Protein Coding gene.
-Diseases associated with AK5 include Connective Tissue Benign Neoplasm and Limbic Encephalitis.
-Among its related pathways are ATP/ITP metabolism and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Diseases associated with AK5 include Limbic Encephalitis and Anterograde Amnesia.
+Among its related pathways are purine nucleotides de novo biosynthesis and ATP/ITP metabolism.
 Gene Ontology (GO) annotations related to this gene include nucleoside diphosphate kinase activity and nucleoside kinase activity.
 An important paralog of this gene is AK8.

 UniProtKB/Swiss-Prot Summary for AK5 Gene

 Nucleoside monophosphate (NMP) kinase that catalyzes the reversible transfer of the terminal phosphate group between nucleoside triphosphates and monophosphates.
 Active on AMP and dAMP with ATP as a donor.
 When GTP is used as phosphate donor, the enzyme phosphorylates AMP, CMP, and to a small extent dCMP.
 Also displays broad nucleoside diphosphate kinase activity.